eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 ## DETAILED ARCHITECTURE

+### KNOWLEDGE AGENT

+The architecture is based on so called Knowledge Agents that consists of:

+- Matchmaking Agent
+- Binding Agents (Provisioning Agent/Remoting Agent)
+- Federated Catalog
+- Bindings (configurations of binding agents)

+The components are federated over all participants.
+All data (and services) are represented together as a federated knowledge graph.
+The processing logic for the agents is defined in so called *skills*.
+All communication is handled by EDC connectors.

+A detailed view of how a Knowledge Agent works is given in the section [Knowledge Agent](./knowledge-agent) (which comes next to this section).

 ### BUSINESS PROCESS

 In Behaviour Twin use cases, the fist step into the federated logic is usually the data provider.
 There, dependencies of the targeted vehicle or component are known.
-Therefore, registring predefined skills at the data provider is preferred.
+Therefore, registering predefined skills at the data provider is a common option.
 Such skills then can be initiated by external partners as well as internally.
+As an alternative, skills can be hosted externally (at the consumer or a third party).
+In every case, especially if the skill is not located at the data provider, the skill must be written in a way that the relation between the usage data and the calculation services is resolved at the data provider or any other party, that has all the required information in its federated catalog (see [To Be Considered](./to-be-considered#data-sovereignty)).

+The following business process is only an example.
+Depending on how the skill is written, the process can vary.

 ![business-process](assets/business-process.drawio.svg)

-0. **0.1 Register skill asset, 0.2 sync federated catalog:** <BR /> The predefined skill is registered as an asset at the data provider's EDC connector.
+0. **0.1 Register skill asset, 0.2 sync federated catalog:** <br/> The predefined skill is registered as an asset at the data provider's EDC connector.
 The federated catalogs are synchronized periodically.

-1. **Invoke skill asset:** <BR /> The consumer invokes the skill by calling the agents API at its own EDC connector.
+1. **Invoke skill asset:** <br/> The consumer invokes the skill by calling the agents API at its own EDC connector.
 The partner's EDC connector address must be known.
 To resolve this address is up to the use case.
-A prognosis function result type and a component or vehicle id (e.g. VIN) is set as parameter for the skill.
+A prognosis function result type and a component or vehicle ID (e.g. VIN) is set as parameter for the skill.

-2. **Request skill asset:** <BR /> The skill is invoked by requesting the skill asset at the data provider via EDC connectors.
+2. **Request skill asset:** <br/> The skill is invoked by requesting the skill asset at the data provider via EDC connectors.

-3. **Resolve prognosis function assets by requested result type:** <BR /> The Knowledge Agent resolves all prognosis function assets from the federated catalog that matches the desired result type.
+3. **Resolve prognosis function assets by requested result type:** <br/> The Knowledge Agent resolves all prognosis function assets from the federated catalog that matches the desired result type.

-4. **Resolve prognosis data assets by function parameter types:** <BR /> The Knowledge Agent resolves all data assets by the parameter types of the previously matched prognosis function(s).
+4. **Resolve prognosis data assets by function parameter types:** <br/> The Knowledge Agent resolves all data assets by the parameter types of the previously matched prognosis function(s).

+5. **Resolve actual usage data and service provider by component ID:** <br/> The Knowledge Agent resolves the sub-component of interest, its supplier and the actual related data by the component's ID.

-5. **Fetch data:** <BR /> The data (parameter for prognosis functions) are fetched from the data provider's bound data source.
+6. **Fetch data:** <br/> The data (parameter for prognosis functions) are fetched from the data provider's bound data source.
 They are transferred into graph representation by a provisioning agent (data binding agent).

-6. **Transfer data and deploy sub-skill:** <BR /> The fetched data and a sub-skill (logic for calling the calculation service) are transferred to the calculation service provider's Knowledge Agent via EDC connectors.
+7. **Transfer data and deploy sub-skill:** <br/> The fetched data and a sub-skill (logic for calling the calculation service) are transferred to the calculation service provider's Knowledge Agent via EDC connectors.

-7. **Calls service and fetch result:** <BR /> The calculation service (prognosis functions) is called.
+8. **Calls service and fetch result:** <br/> The calculation service (prognosis functions) is called.
 The data (parameter for the prognosis function) are translated into the format the service requires.
 This is automatically done by an remoting agent (service binding agent), which is statically configured by service bindings.
 The result of the service then is translated back into graph format by the remoting agent.

-8. **Return result:** <BR /> The result is transferred to the invoker of the sub-skill (here, it is the data provider) via EDC connectors.
+9. **Return result:** <br/> The result is transferred to the invoker of the sub-skill (here, it is the data provider) via EDC connectors.

-9. **Delegate result:** <BR /> The result is delegated to the consumer via EDC connectors.
+10. **Delegate result:** <br/> The result is delegated to the consumer via EDC connectors.

+11. **Get result:** <br/> The result is delegated to the consumer's application.

 To have a common understanding of how to interpret and translate elements in the graph, common ontologies and taxonomies must be used.
 These are also needed for the interpretation of skills and sub-skills as there is e.g. inheritance in ontologies which must be known by the Knowledge Agent to resolve relations.

 ### BUILDING BLOCK COMPONENTS

-#### USE CASE SPECIFIC COMPONENTS
+#### USE-CASE-SPECIFIC COMPONENTS

 |Subsystem|Description|
 |---------|-----------|